IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 If the access request is granted (by the user or some other access policy), the Authorization Server issues an authorization code.

-The Authorization Server shall redirect the user agent to the Authorization Clients redirect URI with the authorization response parameter in the *application/x-www-form-urlencoded* format.
+The Authorization Server shall redirect the user agent to the Authorization Client's redirect URI with the authorization response parameter in the *application/x-www-form-urlencoded* format.
 The response parameter shall be as follows:

 - *code* (required): The authorization code generated by the Authorization Server.